istio/istio.io/content/blog/2018/egress-mongo/index.md

     caption="The Bookinfo application with ratings v2 and an external MongoDB database"
     >}}

-Note that the mongodb database is outside the Istio service mesh, or more precisely outside the Kubernetes cluster.
+Note that the MongoDB database is outside the Istio service mesh, or more precisely outside the Kubernetes cluster.
 The boundary of the service mesh is marked by a dashed line.

 ### Access the webpage